About the Science Library

 - carrels are numbered; indicate your preference on the carrel application [PDF] (paper copies available at the circulation desk)

-- applicants agree to abide by carrel regulations, printed on the carrel aplication form
+- applicants must agree to abide by carrel regulations, printed on the carrel aplication form

 - carrels must be cleared at the end of each semester

 - students leaving trash or food waste in a carrel are subject to a cleaning fee at any time